5 Insanely Actionable Local SEO Tips for 2019

 Other great Google Post ideas are to publish events.
 Although normal Google Posts will expire after 7 days, event posts will live on until the end date of your event.
 Events are the one exception to the Google Post expiration time frame.

-Google looks at the volume, authority, and consistency your citations across the web as a means to determine your rankings in Google Maps / Google local search.
+Google evaluations your citation distribution and portfolio and looks at the volume, authority, and consistency your citations across the web as a means to determine your rankings in Google Maps / Google local search.
 A citation is simply a published version of your business name, address, phone #, and website URL.
 However, the data used your Google My Business listing is the base citation that Google uses to determine consistency.
 If you have citations published throughout the web that do not match your GMB listing data, you will be creating large scale inconsistencies that can negatively impact your rankings and presence in local search.

 On the other hand, if you distribute an accurate representation of your citations across authoritative channels, you’ll achieve large scale consistency and authority which will come back to deliver higher rankings in Google local search for competitive, high value keyword phrases.